programs

 • Writing: Practice building a paragraph from sentences.
 Spelling skills are practiced here.
 Filling out forms, applications, or subscriptions in Arabic.

-• Comprehension: Reading a paragraph, analyzing it, then answering questions.
-Understanding spoken Arabic through audio and or video clips.
+• Comprehension: Reading a paragraph, analyzing it, and then answering questions and understanding spoken Arabic through audio and or video clips.

-• Conversation: Build on previous skills to conversate in Arabic throughout eight units.
+• Conversation: Build on previous skills to converse in Arabic throughout eight units.
 Arab and Islamic countries’ cultures are explored.
-Alhurum hijri months, Ramadan, Eid, and pillars of Islam in Arabic are also covered.
+The Hijri months of Ramadan and Eid, as well as the pillars of Islam in Arabic, are also covered.

-• Grammar skills will cover but are not limited to different types of verbs, subjects, pronouns, and pronouns.
+• Grammar skills will cover, but are not limited to, different types of verbs, subjects, and pronouns.

 The main objectives at Level 6 are:

-Please note: MCC does not offer adult Arabic (summer session).
-We encourage you to look into the Arabic classes offered at Diablo Valley Community College (DVCC).
+Please note: MCC does not offer adult Arabic classes.
+We encourage you to explore the Arabic classes offered at Diablo Valley College (DVCC).

 Ready to Enroll?

-Fill out the pre-enrollment form below to begin the enrollment process.
+Please complete the enrollment form below to initiate the enrollment process.

 Please note: MCC requires a 30-day notice to withdraw from any after-school program.

 Questions about registration, FACTS, fees, or scholarships?
-Message Sr. Aminah Abdullah at programs@mcceastbay.org
+Message Sr. Aminah Abdullah or Sr. Sehyr Elahi at programs@mcceastbay.org

 Questions about curriculum, levels, testing, or placement?
 Message Sr. Abeer at arabic@mcceastbay.org